 Let's dive in!

-Integration testing is a type of testing in which multiple parts of a software are gradually integrated and then tested as a group.
+Integration testing is a type of testing in which multiple parts of a software system are gradually integrated and then tested as a group.

 Advantages of Big Bang integration testing: